Skip to Main Content

-Meet the faces behind the U.S. economy.
+Meet the faces behind the U.S. central bank.

-The Fed’s interest rate decisions impact how much you may pay to borrow money and how much you earn when you save.
+The Fed’s interest rate decisions impact how much you may pay to borrow money and how much interest you earn when you save.

 Decisions on monetary policy are made by committee.
 While the Fed chair is the recognizable face of the Federal Open Market Committee, they do not single-handedly make the decisions affecting the economy but try to reach a consensus among the committee. — Greg McBride, CFA | Bankrate chief financial analyst